COVID-19 federal government response

 - set up a payment plan with the ATO involving using the SG amnesty forms and a payment plan

-Applications for temporary early release of superannuation will commence from mid-April 2020
+- Applications for temporary early release of superannuation will commence from mid-April 2020

 2. Other measures

-Deferring by up to six months the payment date of amounts due through the business activity statement (including PAYG instalments), income tax assessments, fringe benefits tax assessments and excise.
+- Deferring by up to six months the payment date of amounts due through the business activity statement (including PAYG instalments), income tax assessments, fringe benefits tax assessments and excise.

-Allow businesses on a quarterly reporting cycle to opt into monthly GST reporting in order to get quicker access to GST refunds they may be entitled to.
+- Allow businesses on a quarterly reporting cycle to opt into monthly GST reporting in order to get quicker access to GST refunds they may be entitled to.

-Allowing businesses to vary PAYG instalment amounts to zero for the March 2020 quarter.
-Businesses that vary their PAYG instalment to zero can also claim a refund for any instalments made for the Sep 2019 and Dec 2019 quarters.
+- Allowing businesses to vary PAYG instalment amounts to zero for the March 2020 quarter.
+Businesses that vary their PAYG instalment to zero can also claim a refund for any instalments made for the September 2019 and December 2019 quarters.

-Remitting any interest and penalties, incurred on or after 23 Jan 2020, that have been applied to tax liabilities.
+- Remitting any interest and penalties, incurred on or after 23 January 2020, that have been applied to tax liabilities.

-Working with affected businesses to help them pay their existing and ongoing tax liabilities by allowing them to enter into low interest payment plans and tailored support arrangements.
+- Working with affected businesses to help them pay their existing and ongoing tax liabilities by allowing them to enter into low interest payment plans and tailored support arrangements.

 3. ATO COVID-19 contacts